-- 1. Annea Brown (Sierra) - She was a mid-year hire 1/6/2020. effective During her time at Sierra HS, she held a valid Emergency Substitute Certificate issued on 1/26/2018 thru 6/30/2020.
-In the most recent document received by the school, the SAO identifies that this teacher did not have a current WA teaching credential. attached See supporting documentation demonstrating otherwise. - 2.
-Megan McGraw (Atlas) - She held a temporary permit issued on 5/3/2019
+- 1. Annea Brown (Sierra) - She was a hire mid-year 1/6/2020. effective During her time at Sierra HS, she held a valid Emergency Substitute Certificate issued on 1/26/2018 thru 6/30/2020.
+In the most recent document received by the school, the SAO identifies that this teacher did not have a current WA teaching credential.
+See attached supporting documentation demonstrating otherwise. - 2.
+Megan McGraw (Atlas) - She held a temporary permit issued on 5/3/2019 thru 5/3/2020.
+She cleared her deficiencies and was issued the Residency Teacher (First Issue) Certificate on4/20/2020 thru 6/30/2021.
+In the most recent document received by the school, the SAO identifies that this teacher did not have a current WA teaching credential.
+See attached supporting documentation demonstrating otherwise.

-- thru 5/3/2020.
-She cleared her deficiencies and was issued the Residency Teacher (First Issue) Certificate on 4/20/2020 thru 6/30/2021.
-In the recent most document received by the school, the SAO identifies that this teacher did not have a current WA teaching credential.
-See attached supporting documentation demonstrating otherwise. - 3.
-Beth Portree [AKA Elizabeth McAloon] (Sierra) - She held a temporary permit issued on 10/2/2018 thru 10/2/2019.
-She needed more time to complete the deficiencies on her Residency Teacher (First Issue) Certificate, she was then issued the Teacher Substitute Certificate on 11/4/2019.
-In the most recent document received by the school, the
+3. Beth Portree [AKA Elizabeth McAloon] (Sierra) - She held a temporary permit issued on 10/2/2018 thru 10/2/2019.
+She needed more time to complete the deficiencies on her Residency Teacher (First Issue) Certificate, she was then issued theSubstitute Teacher Certificate on11/4/2019.
+In the most recent document received by the school, the SAO identifies that